Highland cattle: Australia

-Highland cattle were first imported into Australia by the mid-nineteenth century by Scottish migrants such as Chieftain Aeneas Ronaldson MacDonell of Glengarry, Scotland.
-Arriving in Port Albert, Victoria, in 1841 with his clan, they apparently drove their Highland cattle to a farm at Greenmount, on the Tarra River, preceded by a piper.
-Samuel Amess, also from Scotland, who made a fortune in the Victorian goldfields and became Mayor of Melbourne in 1869, kept a small fold of black Highland cattle on Churchill Island.
-This fold (of now mainly dun cattle) is reputed to be the largest outside Scotland.
-They were seen and survived in Port Victoria during the late 1800s, but other folds were believed to have died out in areas such as New South Wales.
-In 1988 the Australian Highland Cattle Society was formed.
-Since then, numbers have been growing and semen is being exported to New Zealand to establish the breed there.
+Scottish immigrants brought small numbers of the cattle to Australia from the mid-nineteenth century, but by the late 1800s none remained.
+Re-establishment of the breed began with an import of two cows and a bull from Scotland in 1954.
+The stock was later increased, mostly by breeding up using imported semen; some use was also made of embryo transfer.
+A breed society, the Australian Highland Cattle Society, was formed in 1988.

 Canada

 Highland cattle were first imported into Canada in the 1880s.
 The Hon.
-Donald A. Smith, Lord Strathcona of Winnipeg, Manitoba, and Robert Campbell of Strathclair, Manitoba, imported one bull each.
+Donald A. Smith (later Lord Strathcona), and Robert Campbell imported one bull each to Manitoba.
 There were also Highland cattle in Nova Scotia in the 1880s.
 However, their numbers were small until the 1920s when large-scale breeding and importing began.
 In the 1950s cattle were imported from and exported to North America.
 The Canadian Highland Cattle Society was officially registered in 1964 and currently registers all purebred cattle in Canada.
 Towards the end of the 1990s, there was a large semen and embryo trade between the UK and Canada.
 However that has stopped, largely due to the BSE (mad cow disease) outbreaks in the United Kingdom.
 Today, Highland cattle are mainly found in eastern Canada.
 In 2001 the population for Canada and the United States of America combined was estimated at 10,000.